FunctionADay/FunctionADay.github.io/index.md

 ## What is this site?

-This is the blog companion of [this YouTube Series.](linkherelol).
-Sub and click the bell to get all the notifications
+This is the blog companion to the thoughts in my head.

 Epidsodes are listed from oldest to newest, and archived in the reverse.